BernhardRetzl/cysteine_label/README.md

 pandas
 biopython
 ```
-## Installation Guide:
+## Installation and preparation
-- install conda or miniconda if not present
+1.  **Install conda or miniconda if not present**
-  - miniconda can be installed from https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html
+  - Miniconda can be installed from [Miniconda Installation Guide](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
-  - optional: Install libmamba solver (https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community)
+  - Optional: Install the libmamba solver for a faster package resolution.
+[Learn more about libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
- - install git if not present
+2. **Install Git (if not present):**
-  - git can be downloaded from https://git-scm.com/
+   - Download and install from [Git SCM](https://git-scm.com/).
-- clone this repository
+3. **Clone the repository:**
 ```
 git clone https://github.com/BernhardRetzl/cysteine_label
 cd cysteine_label